bs7280/Alfred-Note-Capture/README.md

 An [Alfred](https://www.alfredapp.com/) workflow for capturing ideas, notes, links, todos, and even browser tabs directly to your notes without context switching.

 ## Setup
-This currently depends on a modified version of shimmering obsidian to append to a note.

 Workflow configuration:
 1. Set all variables
     - vault path